Criminal Defense Attorneys Defending People Facing Accusations of Embezzlement

 If the total value is less that $400, the prosecutor can file charges under Penal Code Section 484, petty theft.

-See related information: Misappropriation of Public Funds and Embezzlement by a Public Officer.
+- See related information: Misappropriation of Public Funds and Embezzlement by a Public Officer.
+Corporate record forgery occurs when an individual uses their position or access to create deceptive documentation that others will rely on as genuine.

 Consult with a Los Angeles embezzlement defense lawyer at our law firm for more information about your theft case.